BZoennchen/supercollider-book/_build/html/_sources/chapters/composing/algorithmic-composition/2-markov-chains.md

 $$P(X_1 = x_1, \ldots, X_k = x_k) > 0.$$

-The possible values of $X_i$ form a *countable set* $S$ (it is finate or there exists a bijection to the natural numbers) called the state space of the chain.
+The possible values of $X_i$ form a *countable set* $S$ (it is finite or there exists a bijection to the natural numbers) called the state space of the chain.

 ```

-It is intuitiv clear why Markov chains are useful for alorithmic composition: they are rather easy to implement, assuming we have a good generator of pseudo random numbers
+It is intuitively clear why Markov chains are useful for algorithmic composition: they are rather easy to implement, assuming we have a good generator of pseudo random numbers.
-If $S$ is finite and contines $m$ symbols/events, it forms an *alphabet* of events.
+If $S$ is finite and contains $m$ symbols/events, it forms an *alphabet* of events.
 Let's assume we want to generate a sequence of length $n$ then we have to define a probability for each pair of letters within the alphabet for each of the $n$ transition and for the first event, i.e., at most

 $$|S|^2 \cdot n = m^2 \cdot n$$